amankrmj01/amankrmj01/README.md

 <h2 align="center">Hope you had a great day!!</h2>
 <!--p align="left"> <a href="https://twitter.com/amankrmj01" target="blank"><img src="https://img.shields.io/twitter/follow/amankrmj01?logo=twitter&style=for-the-badge" alt="amankrmj01" /></a> </p-->
 <p align = "left">
-Hi there, I’m Aman Kumar, a student with a passion for blockchain technology.
-Ad have a strong understanding of blockchain platforms.
-My goal is to become a blockchain developer and use my knowledge to develop cutting-edge blockchain-based applications that can make a positive impact on the world.
+Hi, I’m Aman Kumar, a student who loves blockchain and web3.
+I want to pursue a job in web3 and create dynamic web3 websites that empower users to own their data and interact with decentralized applications.
+I have also worked on app development for Android using Kotlin and Firebase, as well as cross-platform applications using Flutter.
 </p>